peixin-wang/peixin-wang.github.io/_pages/about.md

       Dapeng Zhi, <strong>Peixin Wang</strong><sup>*</sup>, Cheng Chen, and Min Zhang.
     </div>
     <div class="pub2-venue">
-      Proceedings of the AAAI Conference on Artificial Intelligence, Vol. 38, No. 18, 2024. <strong>Oral Presentation.
+      Proceedings of the AAAI Conference on Artificial Intelligence (AAAI), 2024. <strong>Oral Presentation.
 CCF-A</strong>.
     </div>
     <div class="pub2-links">
       <a href="#">arXiv</a> · <a href="#">PDF</a> · <a href="#">Code</a>